azukaar/GuPM/readme.md

 ### Provider

-Allow you to install / add from a repo
+Allow you to install/add from a repo

 List of hooks : [./hooklist.md](Hooklist)